trilobiet/oapenmemomanager/README.md

 The given task extension must match the file output, so to inform users correctly of the type of file being served.

 > Queries must be written as pure SQL, not as Python code.
-When imported they will be automatically rewritten to a Python string.
+When imported they will be automatically rewritten to a Python string variable named `query`.
+This variable `query` can then be used in Python code (whether or not prefixed with an alias).

 #### Writing main Python script